probot/probot/docs/github-api.md

 ---
-next: docs/http.md
+next: docs/configuration.md
 ---

 # Interacting with GitHub

-Probot uses [GitHub Apps](https://developer.github.com/apps/).
-An app is a first-class actor on GitHub, like a user (e.g. [@defunkt](https://github.com/defunkt)) or an organization (e.g. [@github](https://github.com/github)).
-The app is given access to a repository or repositories by being "installed" on a user or organization account and can perform actions through the API like [commenting on an issue](https://developer.github.com/v3/issues/comments/#create-a-comment) or [creating a status](https://developer.github.com/v3/repos/statuses/#create-a-status).
+Probot uses [GitHub Apps](https://developer.github.com/apps/) for authorizing requests to GitHub's APIs.
+A registered GitHub App is a first-class actor on GitHub, like a user (e.g. [@bkeepers](https://github.com/bkeepers)) or an organization (e.g. [@github](https://github.com/github)).
+The GitHub App is granted access to all or selected repositories by being "installed" on a user or organization account and can perform actions through the API like [commenting on an issue](https://developer.github.com/v3/issues/comments/#create-a-comment) or [creating a status](https://developer.github.com/v3/repos/statuses/#create-a-status).

-Your app has access to an authenticated GitHub client that can be used to make API calls.
-It supports both the [GitHub REST API](https://developer.github.com/v3/), and the [GitHub GraphQL API](https://developer.github.com/v4/).
+Your Probot app has access to an authenticated [Octokit client](https://octokit.github.io/rest.js/) that can be used to make API calls.
+It supports both the [GitHub REST API](https://docs.github.com/en/rest), and the [GitHub GraphQL API](https://docs.github.com/en/graphql).

 ## REST API

-`context.octokit` is an instance of the [`@octokit/rest` Node.js module](https://github.com/octokit/rest.js), which wraps the [GitHub REST API](https://developer.github.com/v3/) and allows you to do almost anything programmatically that you can do through a web browser.
+`context.octokit` is an instance of the [`@octokit/rest` Node.js module](https://github.com/octokit/rest.js#readme), and allows you to do almost anything programmatically that you can do through a web browser.

 Here is an example of an autoresponder app that comments on opened issues: